orbitalchicken/Roadmap/New.md

 Xfce Edition
 ------------

-other:
 - Suspend worked, but would not ask for my password.
 I set screen lock in power manager, which I think fixed this in the past, but then it would not suspend at all.